d3x0r/STFRPhysics/AI/Revised/homogeneous_propagation_framework_a_comparative_overview.md

 The aim is not to enlarge those claims, but to place them more exactly.

 On one side, the kinematic papers recover the standard contraction factor, the timing factor, and the one-dimensional Lorentz transformation in form.
 The weak-field displacement papers recover the Newtonian limit, the standard weak-field perihelion structure, the logarithmic Shapiro delay, light deflection with the usual coefficient, and a weak-field route toward frame-drag behavior.
 It is therefore reasonable to ask whether the framework is simply special and general relativity written in different language.
+That question cannot be answered at the level of category labels alone, because the framework's claim is not merely that it is different from SR/GR, but that it still overlaps the tested kinematic and weak-field observational record while assigning those results a different physical basis.

 On the other side, the framework also makes claims that are not standard.
 It treats the vacuum as a physically structured medium with storage properties, treats Lorentz structure as emergent rather than primitive, and treats gravity as displacement of the transport-supporting structure rather than curvature of spacetime itself.
 Those are not cosmetic differences.
 They are differences in what the theory says the world is.